How to publish a dataset

 Instrument description, sources of error, measurement standards etc.

-Technical information about the dataset - if too verbose or specific for the general dataset description - should be entered in a readme file and uploaded with the actual data files.
+Technical information - if too verbose or specific for the general dataset description - should be entered in a readme file and uploaded with the actual data files.

 Please check the consistency of your data, i.e. that all dates, coordinates and values are in one (accepted) format only, files have adequate headers, appropriate formatting standards and domain vocabularies are applied, etc. The dataset description should be available in English.
 Optionally, a Norwegian description is acceptable.

-It is a good idea to have a supervisor or a colleague check your dataset before publishing.
+It is a good idea to have a colleague or a supervisor check your dataset before publishing.

 3. Describe, upload and publish the dataset

-When the data files have been uploaded and all information entered and proofread, you can complete the process by pressing the yellow ‘Publish’ button on the dataset landing page.
-This will lock the dataset, make it public (except for non-released data files), and activate the DOI.
+When the data files have been uploaded and all information entered and proofread, the dataset can be published.
+Close the editor to return to the dataset landing page and then press the ‘Publish’ button on the upper right.
+Read the warning and confirm.
+This will make the dataset public (except for non-released data files) and activate the DOI.

 A dataset can no longer be deleted when it has been published and assigned a DOI.
 Please do not upload dummy files to obtain a DOI, as the DOI will stick with the dummy files.
-However, updated data versions can be published.
+Metadata updates are allowed.

 Guidelines for dataset documentation